Every country has their own Easter food and traditions, so here are ours from Slovenia and some Easter history.

 Slovenian Easter food

 Actually, before the food, I’d like to mention one more peculiar Easter thing from Slovenia: butarice.
 A butarica is a festive bundle like you can see on the first photo below, which is traditionally made from colourful wood shavings and plants.
 The tradition of making them dates back to the pagan times when they were made with olive branches, but today they’re associated with Palm Sunday, the Sunday before Easter.
-They’ve evolved to have distinct forms in different regions of Slovenia and we buy the proper handmade ones every year.
+They’ve evolved to have distinct forms in different regions of Slovenia and we buy the proper handmade ones every year (you can see an old one below).
 This year my boyfriend and I made our own out of paper due to the Covid-19 lockdown and although they weren’t the real thing, I’d say they turned out pretty good.
 The things next to them are supposed to be origami rabbits, and we also made some other simple Easter decorations because we had too much time.

 Now, on to the food, for real!
 A typical Slovenian Easter meal will always involve cooked ham, bread (or possibly ham baked in bread like ours), painted Easter eggs we call pirhi, horseradish and potica, a sweet filled nut roll for dessert.
 It’s often accompanied by red wine, spring onions and fresh radishes, as well as some pickled things, but this really differs between households.
 We usually have this as an Easter Sunday breakfast, as the Christians take the food to the church on Saturday to get it blessed, although some people also do Easter Monday breakfasts.